The Emperor Norton Trust

 The 245-foot-tall clock tower has never had a dedicated name.

-Building on the recent 125th anniversary of the Ferry Building, this coming November’s 175th anniversary of Emperor Norton’s arrival in San Francisco in November 1849 would be a wonderful time to name the tower…
+Building on last year’s 125th anniversary of the Ferry Building, this year’s 175th anniversary of the future Emperor Norton’s arrival in San Francisco in November 1849 would be a wonderful time to name the tower…

 THE EMPEROR NORTON TOWER